 Have you ever dreamed about setting up a coffee shop business in Singapore?
 If you have, then you are on the right track because according to Singstat, the industry is booming at present with the value of food and beverage services totaling 603 million Singapore dollars in 2013, which is a 2.9% increase from 2012.
-No wonder Singapore is called the Food Capital of Asia.
-Singapore with its business-friendly environment, flexible tax system and stable economy, is an investor’s delight.
+No wonder they call Singapore as the Food Capital of Asia.
+Singapore with its business-friendly environment, flexible tax system, and a stable economy is an investor’s delight.
 Many foreign and domestic entrepreneurs wish to start restaurants and coffee shops here since now is the right time.
 If you too are aspiring to start a coffee shop business in Singapore, you need to follow some basic guidelines to run it successfully.

 At the very outset, planning is vital.
 Right from budgeting to developing a marketing strategy to a contingency plan, everything has to be considered.
 Thereafter, you’ll need to raise the capital.
 You might need roughly 50,000 to 60,000 Singapore dollars to set up shop.
-In order to make it big in Singapore with your coffee shop business, you require a thorough planning that involves financial projections, marketing strategies, pricing plan, budgeting, suppliers’ list, service standards, operations and hiring policies.
-It is also highly recommended that you have in place a contingency plan and exit strategy as a safety precaution to help you deal with unforeseen predicaments or emergencies.
+In order to make it big in Singapore with your coffee shop business, you require thorough planning that involves financial projections, marketing strategies, pricing plan, budgeting, suppliers’ list, service standards, operations, and hiring policies.
+We highly recommend that you have in place a contingency plan and exit strategy as a safety precaution to help you deal with unforeseen predicaments or emergencies.

 Then comes the part where you’ll hire employees.
-In addition to the Central Provident Fund registration, a work pass is required.
+In addition to the Central Provident Fund registration, a work pass is a must.
 To be able to run a flourishing business in Singapore, understanding the law and legal requirements is crucial.
 So, for premise alteration and changes, approval from the Urban Redevelopment Authority of Singapore is a must.
 CUA (Change Use Approval) is mandatory regardless of whether you’re the owner or the tenant.
-The other requirements include advertisement license if you plan on advertising you coffee shop.
-If you plan on importing processed food items and appliances, get your business registered with the respected authority; this excludes meat, fish and perishable items like fruits and vegetables.
+The other requirements include advertisement license if you plan on advertising your coffee shop.
+If you plan on importing processed food items and appliances, you must register your business with the respected authority; this excludes meat, fish and perishable items like fruits and vegetables.
 Once all this has been taken care of, you are ready to start minting money.